cpacilio/marvel_continuity/README.md

 X-Men: King breaker

 #### Notes
-- Young Avengers #1 is set before New Avengers and before Winter Soldier
+- Young Avengers #1 is set before New Avengers and before Winter Soldier, and before Jessica Jones gives birth
 - Marvel Knights Spider-Man #2: The Kingpin is considered decayed and The Owl is trying to take his place as the boss of the underground mob.
 - In The New Thunderbolts #17 it is revealed that the Baron Von Strucker killed during the _Enemy of the State_ storyline was a clone.
 - New Avengers 11: